lspahija/blizzardberry/README.md

     - [create new client](https://console.cloud.google.com/auth/clients?inv=1&invt=Abx7tQ&project=ufcalarm-b270d)
   - GitHub OAuth
     - [create prod OAuth app](https://github.com/settings/developers)
+- In frontend example, show that an existing function reference can just be passed in.
+The user doesn't need to define a new lambda.
 - polish the user onboarding experience.
 All the forms needs to work flawlessly and be easy to use.
 - currently we give the user `<Script>` tags to put in their app.
 These are from `'next/script'`.
 The user isn't necessarily using next.js, so we should give them appropriate script tags for the framework they're using.
 - Stripe to sell the product $$ - I set up Stripe for Brothers of Ostia in November 2024 and it was a pain.
 [Here's the repo](https://github.com/lucidity-labs/ostians).
 Maybe the Stripe docs have improved in the meantime though.
 - [finish onboarding](#posthog) PostHog for analytics
 - landing page needs to sell the product well!
-- rename and get domain!
+- rename and get domain! - LOTR word like palantir or anduril? - https://grok.com/chat/03fc9ac4-d47b-4012-8b6c-63f2d1affb87
 - deploy to vercel
 - dogfood the product.
 Our app needs to have a chatbot integrated, and it needs to work well.
 Anybody that visits the site gets an instant useful demo!